tensorflow/tensorflow/tensorflow/g3doc/tutorials/recurrent/index.md

 ## Tutorial Files

-This tutorial references the following files from `models/tutorials/rnn/ptb`:
+This tutorial references the following files from `models/tutorials/rnn/ptb` in the [TensorFlow models repo](https://github.com/tensorflow/models):

 File | Purpose
 --- | ---